Leaf-Agriculture/docs/docs/authentication.md

 import TabItem from '@theme/TabItem';

 To access our API, you just have to register using this [link][register].
-After confirming your email, you will be able to request a [JWT][jwt] through this
+After confirming your email, you will be able to request a token [JWT][jwt] through this endpoint:
-endpoint:

 ```
 https://a.agrigate.io/api/authenticate